 River Seine Cruise

-One of the best things to do in Paris in 3 days is a cruise along the Seine.
-The views during the cruise are magnificent – you will see Notre-Dame (currently under restoration work and not accessible), the Louvre, Musee d’Orsay, Pont Alexandre and the Eiffel Tower in all its glory.
+One of the best things to do in is a cruise along the Seine.
+The views of Paris during the cruise are magnificent – you will see Notre-Dame (currently under restoration work and not accessible), the Louvre, Musee d’Orsay, Pont Alexandre and the Eiffel Tower in all its glory.
 The sunset or evening cruises provide the best views.

 You can download a map of your day 2 itinerary here.
 You will need to use public transportation to get to Montparnasse Tower, from there to the Musee d’Orsay and eventually to Blanche, from where you can explore Montmartre.

-Built in the early 1970s and currently Paris’ second highest building with its 210 meters, from there you will enjoy the best views of the Eiffel Tower.
+Thought to be the ugliest building in Paris, the views from Montparnasse Tower are stunning – probably because you can’t see it!
+Built in the early 1970s and currently Paris’ second highest building with its 210 meters (689 feet), from there you will enjoy the best views of the Eiffel Tower.

 Unless you pay for a show, you can only really see the Moulin Rouge from the outside.
-As it is right by the subway exit, you will definitely bump into it and may as well take a photo.
-In the heart of Pigalle and close to Montmartre, this is the birthplace of the can-can dance.
+As it is right by the exit of the subway you must take to go to Montmartre, you will definitely bump into it and may as well take a photo.
+In the heart of Pigalle, this is the birthplace of the can-can dance.

-If you visit just one church while in Paris, it has to be this.
-A Romano-Byzantine basilica, it’s located on top of a hill from where you can enjoy splendid views of the city.
+This Romano-Byzantine basilica is located on top of a hill from where you can enjoy splendid views of the city.
 The church was built around 1875.
 Tours of Montmartre usually go there.